lollifesajoke/Hello-World/README.md

 Lets change the world around us?

-Everthing around us was created by people no smarter then me an you.
+Everthing around us was created by people no smarter then you and me.

 Smile more you sad pie of genes.